 Welcome to our parish in the heart of Acadiana!

-Welcome to our new parish web site.
+Welcome to our parish web site.
 We hope it will give you a glimpse of our church and our life together as Eastern Orthodox christians.
 Whether you are a guest, an inquirer, or a visitor from another parish, we would love to meet you.
-Join us at 10AM every Sunday for either Divine Liturgy or Typica, or during one of our weekday services and events.
+Join us at 10AM every Sunday for Divine Liturgy, or during one of our weekday services and events.

 We are located at 1237 Eraste Landry Rd, Lafayette, Louisiana 70506.
 Parking is available on site.
 For further questions or inquiries, please contact our office at 337-232-9808.—